 Creator Backlash: Howard Hawks says he regretted making everyone in the cast crazy, wishing there had been a straight man or two to keep things grounded.
 Averted with the two stars though, as they loved working on the film.

 Fatal Method Acting: Narrowly averted.
-Katherine Hepburn was standing right in front of the leopard, wearing a skirt lined with little metal pieces to make it swing prettily.
+Katharine Hepburn was standing right in front of the leopard, wearing a skirt lined with little metal pieces to make it swing prettily.
 She made a sudden turn and the leopard lunged for her back.
 Only the trainer's whip saved her.

 Missing Trailer Scene: The trailer is actually made up of a lot of unused takes of existing scenes in the movie.

 Reality Subtext: The attitude of the two leads towards the leopard is reflected in their characters.
-Katherine Hepburn was more fearless around it, while Cary Grant was wary of it - to the point where doubles and stand-ins had to be used in a lot of scenes.
+Katharine Hepburn was more fearless around it, while Cary Grant was wary of it - to the point where doubles and stand-ins had to be used in a lot of scenes.

 Science Marches On: The clavicle in question comes from a brontosaurus, which, even at the time, was recognized by the scientific community as Apatosaurus.